Spain: Energy

 In 2010 Spain became the solar power world leader when it overtook the United States with a massive power station plant called La Florida, near Alvarado, Badajoz.
 Spain is also Europe's main producer of wind energy.
 In 2010 its wind turbines generated 16.4% of all electrical energy produced in Spain.

-On 9 November 2010, wind power reached a historic peak covering 53% of mainland electricity demand and generating 14.2 GW of power, equivalent to that of 14 nuclear reactors.
+In November 2010, wind power reached a historic peak, covering 53% of mainland electricity demand and generating 14.2 GW of power, equivalent to that of fourteen nuclear reactors.
 Other renewable energies used in Spain are hydroelectric, biomass and marine.

-Non-renewable energy sources used in Spain are nuclear (8 operative reactors), gas, coal, and oil.
+Non-renewable energy sources used in Spain are nuclear (eight operative reactors), gas, coal, and oil.
 Fossil fuels together generated 58% of Spain's electricity in 2009, just below the OECD mean of 61%.
 Nuclear power generated another 19%, and wind and hydro about 12% each.